TheatreSean/literary-works/README.md

 [Schema.org](http://schema.org) offers a simple method for extending their core microdata classes and properties.
 [The Type Hierarchy](http://schema.org/docs/full.html) shows the current microdata hierarchy in a single file.

 Literary Works are extensions to the core CreativeWork class.
-These extensions are used with HTML5 attributes in conjunction with existing CreativeWork properties.
+These extensions are used with HTML5 or RDFa attributes in conjunction with existing CreativeWork properties.

 These extensions are allowed and encouraged by the Schema.org  [Extension Mechanism](http://schema.org/docs/extension.html) :